 A coder in the world of IT is somebody who writes code in some programming language.
 More typically they modify code instead of writing it from scratch.
 This is in response to bugs, feature requests, and so on.
 In the age of AI, a lot of coding can be automated.
-While senior people often also code, not all coders are senior.
+We have seen many examples of AI generating lots of code based on fairly compact specifications.

 A software engineer builds systems out of software.
 This may involve coding, but there are many other ways to create business value with software.

 Suppose the objective is to create some kind of AI-powered analysis engine.
+You’d like to categorize a bunch of expenses coming from a variety of sources.
 A coder would select a few relevant libraries to start with, such as Langchain, get API access to a model or so, and start fleshing out the program code.

 A lot of this work can be generated by an AI.
 The tooling for that is at the moment one of the hottest areas of business development, so it is definitely a realistic approach.

 However, a software engineer might consider a few alternative options.
-Sure, they should be very familiar with the option to write code.
-But there are a lot of other options.
+Sure, they should be familiar with writing code, but there are a lot of other options.

-- It is very conceivable that there exists a SaaS solution (or more than one) that largely fulfills the needs of the business stakeholder.
+- It is very conceivable that there exists a SaaS solution (and probably more than one) that largely fulfills the needs of the business stakeholder.

 - It could be a feature from one of the core systems that the data was coming from in the first place.